PyLadiesBerlin/resources/workshops/20_python_beginners_workshop/manual/installation_party.md

 ```
 typing in your password and agreeing when necessary.

-Once the process is complete, we can check the version of Python 3 that is installed in the system by typing:
+Once the process is complete, check the version of Python 3 that is installed in the system by typing:

 ```
 python3 -V
 ```

-You will receive output in the terminal window that will let you know the version number.
+The output in the terminal window will let you know the version number.
 The version number may vary, but it will look similar to this:

 ```
 Python 3.6.5
 ```

-To manage software packages for Python, let’s install pip:
+To manage software packages for Python, install pip:

 ```
 sudo apt-get install -y python3-pip
 ```

-and you're ready to roll!
+Congratulations, your Python installation is complete and you're ready to roll!

-Note: pip installs and manages programming packages we may want to use in our development projects.
+Note: pip installs and manages programming packages one may want to use in their development projects.
 You can install Python packages by typing:

 ```
 pip3 install package_name